redwoodjs/redwoodjs-com-archive/docs/serverlessFunctions.md

 ### Serverless Functions with Redwood User Authentication

-Redwood serverless functions support the same `requireAuth` user authentication system used by [GraphQL Directives](/graphql#secure-directives) to [secure your services](/graphql#secure-services).
+Serverless functions can use the same user-authentication strategy used by [GraphQL Directives](/docs/graphql#secure-directives) to [secure your services](/docs/graphql#secure-services) via the `useRequireAuth` wrapper.

-By wrapping the function handler in the `useRequireAuth` handler provided by the `'@redwoodjs/graphql-server` package, the function can use the same `currentUser` and role checks defined in your application's `auth.js/ts`.
+With the `useRequireAuth` wrapper, your serverless function can use the same `currentUser` and role checks defined in your application's `src/lib/auth.{js,ts}`.

-It will authenticate the request event and set the global context with the `currentUser` in the same manner that the GraphQLHandler does so your authenticated user is available in your application's services and anywhere else authentication is checked.

-It is important to note that if you intend to implement a feature that requires user authentication, then using GraphQL, auth directives and services is the preferred approach.

-In addition, if you need to protect an endpoint that does not require not user-based authentication, you should consider using [Webhooks](/webhooks) with a signed payload and verifier.
+> If you need to protect an endpoint via authentication that isn't user-based, you should consider using [Webhooks](/webhooks) with a signed payload and verifier.

 #### How to Secure a Function with Redwood Auth